Registration, Fees and Leave

 website (click here to view the selection registration and application fees

 Trainees undertaking full-time training are entitled to a maximum of four weeks leave per three-month rotation subject to approval by the employing authority.
-Trainees undertaking part time training are entitled to the pro-rata equivalent.
+Trainees undertaking flexible training are entitled to the pro-rata equivalent.
 Periods beyond this may result in the rotation being deemed unassessed and not be counted towards the minimum training time for the trainee’s SET Program level.

 The maximum leave entitlement is inclusive of, but not limited to, combined annual, personal, compassionate, parental, study, conference and carer’s leave.